jac459/metadriver/README.md

 - $Result: $Result is a specific variable being assigned the result of the command.
 In this example, it is very easy because the command is of type "static".
 With an http-get you would get the result of the call, but with a type static, it just copies the value inserted in command.
 - evalwrite (2) : Comming back to evalwrite, this function just copy in the "variable", the "value" part.

+### Tutorial Step 2.1 - more components
+Let's extend the previous example:

+#### Triggering multiple evalwrite.
+Here you see 2 new buttons, up and down.
+This buttons have each 2 evalwrite.
+Each evalwrite is between {...}.
+But if you take a closer look at the tuto 2, you see that you also have [...].
+This indicate an array.
+So basically to have an array with 2 evalwrite, it will look like that: [{...}, [{...}].
+#### The switch element.
+The switch element is quite straight forward.
+You can assign it some commands and you can control it like a label with a "listen" attribute.
+The accepted value will be either false or true. /!\ In JSON, false and true are NOT between double quote ".
+So you directly have true or false (cf the example).
+#### The picture element